IanGBrennan/MonitorPhylogenomics/README.md

 Otherwise, this repository includes the following (organized under folders of the same names):

  ## Trait_Evo
+ This folder is organized around the **Monitor Phylogenomics** walkthrough file (.Rmd) which includes code and explanation for plotting the phylogeny, manipulating data, and fitting models of trait evolution include coevolutionary models.
  + **All_Size_Data.csv**: data file holding size (SVL--snout-vent-length; Tail), group (marsupial or varanoid), habitat, and current status (extinct or extant) information for all taxa included in this study.
  + **CoEvo_Walkthrough.RDS**: R data file which contains all the phylogenetic, size, and distributional data for the coevolutionary analyses of monitor lizards and marsupials in the *Monitor Phylogenomics* walkthrough.
  + **Goanna_Ancestors.gif**: animated gif of the spread and speciation of monitor lizards across the Australian continent.